Science News Roundup: Italy and France sign agreement on space launchers; Archaeologists find 800-year old mummy in Peru | Science-Environment

 Italy and France sign agreement on space launchers

 Italy and France clinched an accord on Friday to strengthen their cooperation on space launchers as part of a broader bilateral treaty.
-Among the goals laid out in the bilateral treaty pledged to reinforce military connections, including at an industrial level, and work together in the space sector.
+Among the goals laid out in the bilateral treaty were pledges to reinforce military connections, including at an industrial level, and work together in the space sector.

 Archaeologists find 800-year old mummy in Peru